WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_20.md

 All flesh shall see that I the LORD have kindled it; it shall not be quenched."

 ###### 49
 Then I said, "Ah, Lord God!
-They are saying of me, 'Is he not a maker of parables?'" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+They are saying of me, 'Is he not a maker of parables?'"

 ***